EricVikberg/D7032E/README.md

- Point Salad Game - D7032E Project
+ Point Salad Game - D7032E Home exam

-This repository contains the implementation of the Point Salad card game for the D7032E course project.
+This repository contains the implementation of the Point Salad card game for the D7032E home exam.

 ## Prerequisites